James Kerby Neill

+Early life and education

 He was born in 1906 to Charles Patrick Neill (b.
 1865 in Rock Island, IL) and Esther A. Waggaman (b.
 1874 in Washington, D.C.), married Julia Day Stewart (b.
 1913).
-He was a graduate of Georgetown Preparatory School and Georgetown University, and received a doctorate in English literature from Johns Hopkins University.
+He was a graduate of Georgetown Preparatory School and Georgetown University, and received a doctorate in English literature, focusing on Shakespeare, from Johns Hopkins University.

+Career

 He taught at St. Louis University and the College of New Rochelle before joining Catholic University in 1938.